WHP-Fernando/safe_queen/README.md

 ## Thank You

 Thank you for your interest in Safe Queen!
 This application was made possible by your support and dedication.
 Your contribution to enhancing women's safety and empowerment is invaluable.
 If you have any questions or feedback, please feel free to reach out.
-Your input is highly appreciated!"in this code  i want to change color of the  You should now see the application running on your device/simulator.this to red
+Your input is highly appreciated!